slsp8752/print-a-cat/README.md

 ```
 sudo ./getMac.py
 ```
+* Press your Amazon Dash button, and wait until a MAC address appears in your terminal window.
+You can then quit the program with ctrl+c

 * Copy that MAC address and replace the MAC address on line 20 of catPrintServer.py

 * To start listening for the Amazon Dash button, run the following command in the main directory